carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - First you create global accelerator using **static IP addresses** (Seamless failover is ensured => IP does not change when failing over between regions so there are no issues with client caches having incorrect entries that need to expire).
 Two options:
     - Using new static anycast IP
     - Using existing public IPs (migration)
-  - Then you register one or more endpoints with Global Accelerator (HTTP nd non-HTTP).
+  - Then you register one or more endpoints with Global Accelerator (HTTP and non-HTTP).
 Each endpoint can have one or more AWS resources such as NLB, ALB, EC2, S3 Bucket or Elastic IP.
 - Within endpoint, global accelerator monitor health checks of all AWS resources to send traffic to healthy resources only
 - Adjustment in the Endpoints
   - You can control traffic using traffic dials.
 This is done within the endpoint group.